MMarus/share.it/README.md

 Welcome to share.it
 ==================
+share.it - real time whiteboard for cooperation.
+Presentation of the project https://docs.google.com/presentation/d/1_mLpoLJ7_hVH-olzXcVue4Lysjl3mY1Fb5DKbrUs3G8/edit?usp=sharing

 This project is written in Node.js and uses frameworks Express.js, Socket.io and Paper.js.
+The project was created as a school project.
+We got 48/55 points for this.

 What you need to install the project:
 -------------------